bguiz/d3-tutorials/murray/notes.md

 - we may us same dataset on the same svg, but enter and apend a different series of elements
 	- to do this easily, store a reference to the svg created before calling `data` on it
 - we are doing scaling manually for now

+## Making a scatterplot

+- use a two dimensional array as the data set for a scatter plot
+	- bar chart was a one dimensional array